 The Entitlement Cycle

 As abundance and wealth become a part of everyday life, and everyone benefits.
 This is where things can take a wrong turn if families aren’t vigilant.
-If children aren’t required to practice responsibility, accountability, and financial partnership in things like pursuing education, purchasing cars or homes, or serving humanitarian or religious missions, they can become entitled.
+Doug Andrew writes that if children aren’t required to practice responsibility, accountability, and financial partnership in things like pursuing education, purchasing cars or homes, or serving humanitarian or religious missions, they can become entitled.

 The Better Path